Student Experiences and Photo Galleries

 Bowers, Lucy - listed as First Author in publication

-Lucy Bowers, Human Health Sciences, May 2020 graduate - listed as First Author in publication
+Lucy Bowers, Human Health Sciences, May 2020 graduate and current UK Orthopedic Trauma Research Fellow - listed as First Author in publication

 Bowers LC, Gribble PA, Hoch MC, Villasante Tezanos AG, Kosik KB.
 Physical therapy referral and medication for ankle sprain visits to physician offices: an analysis of the national ambulatory medical care survey.
 Phys Sportsmed.
 2020;1-6. doi:10.1080/00913847.2020.1800369